 In the aftermath of a shower of comets, people everywhere are turning into ravenous zombies.
-Barry is haunted the fact that he had to kill his wife and child with a nailgun.
-He joins forces with the Aboriginal man Benny and they set out to Bulla Bulla to rescue Barry’s sister Brooke.
+Barry is haunted the fact that he had to kill his wife and child with a nailgun after they became infected.
+He joins forces with the Aborigine man Benny and they set out to Bulla Bulla to rescue Barry’s sister Brooke.
 She has been captured and made a prisoner in a mobile laboratory where a scientist is experimenting on zombies and thinks that she is one.
 During the midst of this, Brooke finds that she is able to mentally control the zombies.
-Joining forces with another man Frank, Barry and Benny realise that the comet’s gases have rendered all gasoline inert but then discover that zombie blood is flammable and can be used as a substitute.
-Powering and armouring a truck, they set out across country to make it to Bulla Bulla.
+Joining forces with another man Frank, Barry and Benny realise that the comet’s gases have rendered all gasoline inert.
+They then discover that zombie blood is flammable and can be used as a substitute.
+Armouring a truck, they set out across country to make it to Bulla Bulla.

 Wyrmwood: Road of the Dead was the directorial debut of Australian newcomer Kiah Roache-Turner.
 Roache-Turner shot the film over a four-year period, along with friends and family.
 The film premiered at SXSW where it was clearly hoping to become a midnight favourite and received generally positive reviews from the genre press.

-The main action with Jay Gallagher and Leon Burchill setting out on their cross-country trip is intercut with an ongoing B-plot about Bianca Bradey tied up and being experimented on by a mad scientist (Berynn Schwerdt) who seems modelled on Richard Liberty in Day of the Dead (1985) during which she discovers the mental ability to control the zombies (although how and why is never made clear).
+The main action with Jay Gallagher and Leon Burchill setting out on their cross-country trip is intercut with an ongoing B-plot about Bianca Bradey tied up and being experimented on by a mad scientist (Berynn Schwerdt) who seems modelled on Richard Liberty in Day of the Dead (1985).
+In the midst of this, she discovers the mental ability to control the zombies (although how and why is never made clear).
 These scenes hit a bizarre horror comic tone, although also seem to go on far too long before making it clear what is happening.